christophihl/startupengineer/content/_repos/dat_sci/02_intro_tv.md

 <div id="container">
   <div id="first">{{% icon info-solid %}}</div>
   <div id="second">
   An operator is a symbol that tells the compiler to perform specific mathematical or logical manipulations.
-You have used already mathemaical operators.
+You have used already mathematical operators.
 The following table shows some relational and logical operators supported by the R language.</br></br>
 <table>
 <thead>
 <tr>